lpasqualone/toast-site-clone/README.md

 Personal project for practicing more complex, high-end webpage building -

-Create a functional clone of https://us.toa.st/ from scratch
+Create a visual clone of https://us.toa.st/ from scratch

 # 'TOAST' website clone